fiatjaf/bridgeaddr/README.md

             **bridgeaddr**
   bridge server for lightning addresses

-This is a server that allows you to receive payments at `yourname@yourdomain.com` noncustodially.
+This is a server that allows you to receive payments at `yourname@yourdomain.com` noncustodially (but not fully trustlessly[^trustless]).

 It will serve the necessary JSON and then use RPC calls to connect to your node and fetch invoices on demand.